Informant

-An informant (also called an informer or, as a slang term, a “snitch”) is a person who provides privileged information about a person or organization to an agency.
+An informant (also called an informer or, as a slang term, a "snitch", "rat", "canary", "stool pigeon", "stoolie", "tout" or "grass", among other terms) is a person who provides privileged information, or (usually damaging) information intended to be intimate, concealed, or secret, about a person or organization to an agency, often a government or law enforcement agency.
 The term is usually used within the law-enforcement world, where informants are officially known as confidential human sources (CHS), or criminal informants (CI).
 It can also refer pejoratively to someone who supplies information without the consent of the involved parties.
 The term is commonly used in politics, industry, entertainment, and academia.

 In the United States, a confidential informant or "CI" is "any individual who provides useful and credible information to a law enforcement agency regarding felonious criminal activities and from whom the agency expects or intends to obtain additional useful and credible information regarding such activities in the future".

 Criminal informants

 Informants are extremely common in every-day police work, including homicide and narcotics investigations.
-Any citizen who provides crime related information to law enforcement by definition is an informant.
+Any citizen who provides crime-related information to law enforcement by definition is an informant.

 Law enforcement and intelligence agencies may face criticism regarding their conduct towards informants.
 Informants may be shown leniency for their own crimes in exchange for information, or simply turn out to be dishonest in their information, resulting in the time and money spent acquiring them being wasted.

 Informants are often regarded as traitors by their former criminal associates.
 Whatever the nature of a group, it is likely to feel strong hostility toward any known informers, regard them as threats and inflict punishments ranging from social ostracism through physical abuse and/or death.
 Informers are therefore generally protected, either by being segregated while in prison or, if they are not incarcerated, relocated under a new identity.